matter-labs/zksync-lite-docs/docs/api/sdk/java/tutorial/README.md

 ## NFTs

-Support for NFTs on zkSync 1.x is here!
+Support for NFTs on zkSync Lite is here!
 Functions include minting, transferring, and atomically swapping NFTs.
 Users will also be able to withdraw NFTs to Layer 1.

-This page demonstrates how NFTs are implemented in zkSync 1.x and provides a tutorial for you to integrate NFTs into your project.
+This page demonstrates how NFTs are implemented in zkSync Lite and provides a tutorial for you to integrate NFTs into your project.

 ### Mint